Reviving Karl Marx

 The overwhelming evidence

-that capitalism is not benefiting the U.S. and most of the western world
+that capitalism is not benefiting the U.S. U.S.

 We know that unemployment in